Snap shares rise 20% as coronavirus spurs use, revenue growth beats Street

 The company said it would shift resources on its sales team to serve advertisers in industries like gaming, home entertainment and consumer packaged goods, which are expected to see higher demand from people stuck at home.

-So-called "direct response" advertisers, or those seeking to increase sales through their ads rather than name recognition, were a bright spot, said Evan Spiegel, chief executive of Snap, in prepared remarks.

-For example, Snap could help movie studios pivot to digital or streaming releases, he said.
+For example, Snap could help movie studios pivot to digital or streaming releases, Spiegel said.

 Snap said it would not provide its usual guidance for the next quarter, given the uncertainty caused by the coronavirus.